ted-tanner/entries-backend/Readme.md

 ### Minimum Viable Product

+* User notifications
+* Create notification for budget invitations and buddy requests
+* Create endpoint that accepts a list of notifications that are no longer pristine
+* Create endpoint for marking an endpoint as touched

 *By 9/16*

 * Endpoints for editing, adding, and deleting categories for a budget.
 Perhaps this should be done with a single endpiont that edits the categories for a given budget and accepts a list of all the categories and does the necessary replacements (the edit/add/delete can be separate functions in DB utils, but they should be able to handle multiple at a time to avoid the N+1 queries problem)?